-Vision therapy does not only treat functional vision disorders, but perceptual ones as well.
-A visual processing disorder is not a physical disability of the eye, it is a deficit in the brain’s ability to identify, organize, and process visual information.
-One can have 20/20 vision and still have a visual processing disorder.
+Vision therapy does not only treat functional vision disorders but perceptual ones as well.
+A visual processing disorder is not a physical disability of the eye, but a deficit in the brain’s ability to identify, organize, and process visual information.
+A person can have 20/20 vision and still have a visual processing disorder.
 The eyes are purely a vessel to transmit what the brain sees.
-Having this disorder does not entail that one has an attention disorder, intellectual disability, or learning deficit.
+Having this disorder does not mean that one has an attention disorder, intellectual disability, or learning deficit.

-· Difficulty discriminating between certain letters/numbers
+- Difficulty discriminating between certain letters/numbers

-· Omit, substitute, repeat, or confuse similar words
+- Omit, substitute, repeat, or confuse similar words

-· Difficulty with sizing, spacing, or copying written words.
+- Difficulty with sizing, spacing, or copying written words

-· Easily distracted by too much visual information
+- Easily distracted by too much visual information

-· Difficulty writing within lines or margins
+- Difficulty writing within lines or margins

-· Difficulty completing puzzles
+- Difficulty completing puzzles

-· Trouble spelling or recognizing familiar words with irregular spelling patterns
+- Trouble spelling or recognizing familiar words with irregular spelling patterns

 There are several different types of visual processing skills needed for both academic and daily success.
 Those skills include:

-Visual discrimination: the ability to identify similarities and differences in visual images such as shapes, sizes, colors, objects, and patterns
+Visual discrimination: the ability to identify similarities and differences in visual images such as shapes, sizes, colors, objects, and patterns.

-o Ability to quickly see the small details in things
+- Ability to quickly see the small details in things

-o A child might have difficulty distinguishing between similar letters such as b, d, p, and q.
+- A child might have difficulty distinguishing between similar letters such as b, d, p, and q.

-Visual memory: the ability to recognize information about what one has seen (short or long term)
+Visual memory: the ability to recognize information about what one has seen (short or long term).

 Spatial Relations: the ability to be aware of oneself in space.
 An organized knowledge of objects in relation to oneself in that given space (even when there is a change of position).

-o Issues with this can manifest in being clumsy, bumping into things, and knocking things over.
+- Issues with this can manifest in being clumsy, bumping into things, and knocking things over.

-o This can affect handwriting as well as they may have difficulty with the spacing of letters and words.
+- This can affect handwriting as well as they may have difficulty with the spacing of letters and words.

-o Treatment Example Activity: Estimating Distances: The patient must use their spatial reasoning and visualization skills to guess how many of their feet (heel to toe) it will take to get to a certain point.
+- Treatment Example Activity: Estimating Distances: The patient must use their spatial reasoning and visualization skills to guess how many of their feet (heel to toe) it will take to get to a certain point.
 Their errors show them the difference between their perceived judgment of distance and the actual distance.

 Form Constancy: the ability to identify or sort objects, shapes, symbols, letters, and/or words despite differences in size or position (or when viewed from a different angle or in a different environment).

-o This can cause difficulty recognizing words they know that are presented in a different manner.
+- This can cause difficulty recognizing words they know that are presented in a different manner.

-Sequential Memory: the ability to remember a series of forms/ numbers/ letters/ objects in order
+Sequential Memory: the ability to remember a series of forms, numbers, letters, objects in order.

-Figure ground: ability to identify a figure from its background.
+Figure-ground: The ability to identify a figure from its background.

-o This affects the ability to easily complete things such as crossword puzzles and word searches.
+- This affects the ability to easily complete things such as crossword puzzles and word searches.

 Visual Closure: the ability to recognize an object, letter, or number without seeing all of the object (visualizing a complete whole).

-o Treatment Example Activities: We give the patient an image to picture in their head, and they must manipulate that image how we tell them to (turning a yellow pencil blue).
+- Treatment Example Activities: We give the patient an image to picture in their head, and they must manipulate that image how we tell them to (turning a yellow pencil blue).

-o Another activity we like to use is called word movies.
+- Another activity we like to use is called word movies.
 They are given a series of words which they must create a story out of.